MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entra-id-via-ldap.md

 Java EE developers expect the [standard platform security mechanisms](https://javaee.github.io/tutorial/security-intro.html) to work as expected, even when moving their workloads to Azure.
 [Oracle WebLogic Server (WLS) Azure applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic) let you populate the built-in security realm with users from Microsoft Entra Domain Services.
 When you use the standard `<security-role>` element in your Java EE on Azure applications, the user information flows from Microsoft Entra Domain Services through Lightweight Directory Access Protocol (LDAP).

 This guide is divided into two parts.
-If you already have Microsoft Entra Domain Services with secure LDAP exposed, you can skip to the [WLS configuration](#wls-configuration) section.
+If you already have Microsoft Entra Domain Services with secure LDAP exposed, you can skip to the [Configure WLS](#configure-wls) section.

 In this guide you, learn how to: